divmain/tunnel.now/README.md

 Zeit's [now](https://zeit.co/now) platform is fantastic for rapid iteration on Node.js projects.
 But sometimes - when debugging a webhook, for example - you might want to run your project on your development machine, somehow handling the requests from there.

 Of course, you _could_ make changes, deploy to `now`, and update the alias as you go.
-However, this project provides an alternative for those times when you want a faster iteration cycle before deploying a final version to the cloud: it tunnels HTTP requests that are sent to a `now` to your local dev machine.
+However, this project provides an alternative for those times when you want a faster iteration cycle before deploying a final version to the cloud: it tunnels HTTP requests that are sent to `now` to your local dev machine.

 ## Quick start